maximequeneau/magento2-module-custom-entity-akeneo/README.md

-# magento2-module-custom-entity-akeneo
+# Akeneo's Reference Entity to Magento Custom Entity

+## What is this module ?

-Import Akeneo's Reference Entities into Smile Custom Entity module
+Import Akeneo's Reference Entities into Smile Custom Entity module.

 ## Who is developing this module ?